Organic Exports—a program of reform

 Draft Organic Goods Rules

-The department has prepared the Consultation Draft Export Control (Organic Goods) Rules 2020 (the draft organic goods rules) to continue, and improve, the ongoing regulation of organic certified goods prepared for export.
-The draft rules have been released for public comment and the organic industry is encouraged to Have Your Say.
+The department has prepared the Consultation Draft Export Control (Organic Goods) Rules 2020 (the draft organic goods rules) to continue, and improve, the ongoing regulation of organic and biodynamic certified goods prepared for export.
+Public consultation on the draft organic goods rules commenced on 10 July 2020 and closed on 7 August 2020.
+The Have Your Say departmental portal will continue to be updated with further information and developments on the rules.

 These rules maintain the current level of, and approach to, regulatory control and oversight contained in the existing Export Control (Organic Produce Certification) Orders and other regulations.